JoshPerez7/Bank-Customer-Data.SQL/README.md

 ## Objectives

-1. Identify customers from specific geographies who hold multiple products and analyze their trends.
+1. Identify customers from France who hold multiple products.

 2. Determine the geographic regions with the highest total account balances.